ReneHollander/node-freeimage/README.md

 * 0.7.0 Added assertions and unit tests for tone mapping operators.
 * 0.8.0 Added assertions and unit tests for ICC profile functions.
 * 0.9.0 Added assertions and unit tests for multipage functions.
+* 0.10.0 Added assertions and unit tests for compression functions.

 ## JavaScript version of supported FreeImage functions